amrohendawi/amrohendawi.github.io/_posts/2022-02-18-eBPF-realtime-network-monitoring.md

 ![System design]({{page.images | relative_url}}/software_as_blackbox.drawio.png)
 *The monitoring system as a blackbox*

-In our approach, the monitoring system is composed of four abstract layers.
+In our approach, the monitoring system is composed of four abstract layers following {% cite LEE201484 --file thesis %}'s work.
 The first one is the collection layer.
 This layer collects measurements from the network when new events occur, pre-processes and standardizes them.
 The second layer is called reporting.
 In this layer, measurement data are exported after collection and consumed asynchronously by administrative entities through data exporters.
 The third layer is where data is managed, stored, and measurements are checked for integrity.
 Lastly, the presentation layer represents how the user interacts with the system.

-According to [Lee et al.](https://www.sciencedirect.com/science/article/abs/pii/S138912861400111X), It is easier to monitor network through visual representations, rather than through numerical data.
+According to {% cite LEE201484 --file thesis %}, It is easier to monitor network through visual representations, rather than through numerical data.
 This is because it is easier to identify issues and potential problems when they are represented visually.
 Additionally, it can be helpful to see how data flows through the network, and where congestion for instance is occurring.

 ![Sequence Diagram of the monitoring funcionality from data collection to visualization]({{page.images | relative_url}}/services_sequence_diagram.png){:width="80%"}
 *Sequence diagram of the monitoring funcionality from data collection to visualization*